jzombie/rich-cms/md-content/Think and Grow Rich/Chapter 1.md

 Just what young Barnes said to Mr. Edison on that occasion was far less important than that which he thought.
 Edison, himself, said so!
 It could not have been the young man's appearance which got him his start in the Edison office, for that was definitely against him.
 It was what he THOUGHT that counted.

-If the significance of this statement could be conveyed to every person who reads it, there would be no need for the remained of this book.
+If the significance of this statement could be conveyed to every person who reads it, there would be no need for the remainder of this book.

 Barnes did not get his partnership with Edison on his first interview.
 He did get a chance to work in the Edison offices, at a very nominal wage, doing work that was unimportant to Edison, but most important to Barnes, because it gave him an opportunity to display his "merchandise" where his intended "partner" could see it.